 up of all colours.
 They have strongly and maybe scaringly made use of what is immediate to them.
 Obviously people are urgent for people.
 The point is they are doing and saying something about human values at this present time.
 Besides allour virtues and goodness, we are potential cheats, swindlers and fairly potentially bad in that other way.

 Where is our humanness or is it courage when the ship sinks?
 In an extreme situation greed whips itself.
-Those artists have succeeded in pertraying, lonliness, despair, indifference, beauty and patches of the destroyer.
+Those artists have succeeded in portraying, lonliness, despair, indiff-erence, beauty, and patches of the destroyer.
 It must me too, that this age makes it harder to see humour in a tragic or dangerous situation.
 A.N.
-Whitehead keeps us alert about it all.
-"It is the business of the future to be dangerous."
+Whitehead keeps us alert about "It is the business of the future to be dangerous. " it all.

 The present situation too, is dangerous.
 The struggle of the humanist artist is, in part, the struggle of all artists.

-But unlike those create 'happenings' the humanist artist works alone.
-'Happenings' are visual theatrical events, whose artists through their activities (artistic) on the streets and by being immediately spontaneous, would hope to exchange the prevaling indifferce of the general public for some higher quality.
+But unlike those create 'happenings' the humanist artist 'Happenings' are visual theatrical events, works alone. whose artists through their activities (artistic) on the streets and by being immediately spontaneous, would hope to exchange the prevaling indifferce of the general public for appent all colours.
+Day have and use of what is inediate are upone for people.
+The p sould extended about means of estimes allow virtues and good satisfies all out fairly potentially some higher quality.
 The artist of the 'Happing' does'nt work alone through or depend on galleries for his visual communication.